nosqlbench/nosqlbench-docs/site/content/docs/drivers/http.md

 ---
-title: http driver
+title: HTTP driver
-weight: 50
+weight: 0
 ---
+# HTTP driver

 This driver allows you to make http requests using the native HTTP client that is bundled with the JVM.
 It supports free-form construction of